The Twelve Apostles #4 - Jesus Loved Them To The End

 John 13:1-5 Now before the feast of the passover, when Jesus knew that his hour was come that he should depart out of this world unto the Father, having loved his own which were in the world, he loved them unto the end.
 And supper being ended, the devil having now put into the heart of Judas Iscariot, Simon's son, to betray him; Jesus knowing that the Father had given all things into his hands, and that he was come from God, and went to God; He riseth from supper, and laid aside his garments; and took a towel, and girded himself.
 After that he poureth water into a bason, and began to wash the disciples' feet, and to wipe them with the towel wherewith he was girded.

 In this chapter, we see our Lord Jesus Christ loving His own apostles, those twelve He had chosen to be with Him, to preach and minister with Him.
 HE LOVED THEM UNTO THE END, UNTO THE UTTERMOST!
-And it wasn't until Friday morning when talking with my sister that we realized Judas was also present at that time.
+Years ago, when preparing this message originally, I realized that Judas was also present at that time.
 Knowing what was to happen to Him within a few short hours, knowing who was with Him that dark night, He still chose to love them all to the very end.
+All twelve of them.
 Oh, The Love Of God!

 1. Jesus' Love For The Twelve Apostles.